James Martineau

 James Martineau (/ˈmɑrtɪnoʊ/; 21 April 1805 – 11 January 1900) was a British religious philosopher influential in the history of Unitarianism.

+He was the brother of the atheist social theorist, abolitionist Harriet Martineau.
+James Martineau's children included the Pre-Raphaelite watercolourist Edith Martineau, and painter and woodcarver Gertrude Martineau.

 For 45 years he was Professor of Mental and Moral Philosophy and Political Economy in Manchester New College (now Harris Manchester College, of the University of Oxford), the principal training college for British Unitarianism.
+He also served as its Principal and President.